dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 We went back to our base of operations, my mother’s house, and went over the numbers.

 Out of 14 houses, I hadn’t gotten a single YES.
 But I got three I WISH I COULDs.
 For now, we were calling those wins.
 It wasn’t enough to pin down a slogan though.
 We just needed to keep at it.

-It was going to require more than four hours per day.
+We had reached 21 people in three hours, 7.0 per hour.
+But with the overhead of our morning meeting it was  21 in 4 hours, only 5.25.
+We were going to have to get better at this to reach our minimum goal of 5.9 per hour.

 Whitley said she wanted to leave to take care of filing the paperwork and pulling stats on past elections right away.
 But before she left, my mother came in.
 Her arms folded, she simply said, “You’ll never win this town unless you can get the support of folks out on the beach.”